isabella232/dynamic-media-classic.en-1/help/application-setup.md

 ## User-Defined Fields {#user-defined-fields}

 A Media Portal Administrator or a Company Administrator can create custom, user-defined metadata fields.
-Custom fields can help you organize assets in the Scene7 Publishing System.
+Custom fields can help you organize assets in Dynamic Media Classic.
 You can mark the fields as Active, as necessary.
 When activated, the names of these custom metadata fields appear in the Metadata panel in Detail view.
 Users can enter information in user-defined metadata fields to describe assets.
 Users can also make a user-defined metadata field a criterion in searches.

 One effective use of user-defined metadata fields is to delay the activation time of an asset for a specific launch or sale.
 You define an “activation” field, based on the type *Date*.
 Then, using the **Metadata** panel in **Detail** view or **File** &gt; **Edit Info**, you can specify when the asset is activated.
-Scene7 Publishing System checks the publish status of an asset, and the publish history.
+Dynamic Media Classic checks the publish status of an asset, and the publish history.
 If it is not within the activation time, the publish status shows as “Not Published”.

 >[!NOTE]
 >